cocogitto/website/src/guide/README.md

 Note that if both `skip_ci` configuration and `--skip-ci` option are used, `cog` will take the `--skip-ci` option.

+## Skip untracked or uncommited changes

+By default, Cocogitto will abort bump if there are uncommited or untracked changes.
+You can change this behavior using the `skip_untracked` configuration in the `cog.toml` file or the `--skip-untracked` option of the `bump` command.
+If so, the warning will be printed to `stderr` and the bump will continue.

 ## Get the current version

 It's sometime needed to display the current version for scripting purpose.